London Drum

 It’s also where Walter Raleigh got locked up for thirteen years and you can still see his original desk and belongings.
 It was quite a plush little room apart from one thing: a huge portcullis in the corner.
 The portcullis you saw at the foot of the Bloody Tower extends all the way up into his room, and imagine hearing that colossal thing being winched up every time you were trying to go to sleep.

-Torture exhibition in the Bloody Tower
+Exhibition of torture equipment in the Bloody Tower

 Downstairs is where they keep all of the torture equipment.
 Every nation seems to have its favourite way of killing people: the French built guillotines whilst the Italians just nailed up their criminals on a cross.
 We preferred the rack and manacles.
 And we burned them on a stake as well, and drowned them in a dunking stool.
 Or hanged them at Tyburn.
 Or sometimes we just tied them to a chair and shot them – we certainly mixed it up a bit.
 Other nations showed a distinct lack of imagination when it came to torture – we basically tried everything.